 Aluminum Fence is most commonly recommended as a pool enclosure as well as a perimeter fence where privacy is not an issue.

-Interstate represents and supplies aluminum fence products from a manufacturer in the USA named Jerith Aluminum Fence.
-Jerith Aluminum Fence has been nationally distributed and installed since 1961.
-Jerith is the highest regarded product in the industry and satisfies the most stringent of residential and commercial specifications.
-Interstate is the exclusive dealer of the Jerith Liberty Fence Line in the North East; ask for it by name!
+Interstate has partnered with a U.S. manufacturer to produce Visions Ornamental Aluminum Fence to our specifications.
+Distributed and installed since 1989, Visions Ornamental is the highest-regarded product in the industry, meeting the most stringent residential and commercial standards.
+Interstate is the exclusive dealer of the Visions Ornamental Fence line in the Northeast, ask for it by name!

 Wrought Iron Fencing & Railing is a heavy industrial steel product which in the last 25 years has been limited primarily for use in commercial applications.
 The emergence of aluminum as more widely used building product delivered opportunities to the fence industry as comparably lower cost, lower maintenance product which has proved to successfully perform.
 In fact; today’s alloys with a yield strength of 35,000 PSI are significantly stronger than typical steel products.